¡Hola! Learn Basic Spanish Phrases for Travel

 Where can I get a taxi? = Dónde puedo encontrar un taxi?

-Important Spanish Words & Phrases for Ordering & Eating
+Basic Spanish Phrases for Travel, Ordering & Eating

 There’s so much delicious food to try in Guatemala!
 Eating is one of the best parts of traveling, of experiencing a new place, and learning about a new culture.
-So, when you’re hungry and it’s time to eat, these phrases will help you out.
+So, when you’re hungry and it’s time to eat, these basic Spanish phrases for travel will help you out.

 How much is it? = ¿ Cuánto cuesta?